What is Polypharmacy?

-While the scientific community does not have a universal definition for polypharmacy, it ultimately involves taking multiple medications, often prescribed by different providers, and usually for multiple chronic illnesses.
-The term is typically used for people who take at least five different medications on a daily basis, though some medications may even be taken twice or three times daily.
-Some of these medications may not be directly necessary for the treatment of an illness, but may help alleviate symptoms of the condition.
-Moreover, different doctors will prescribe several prescriptions for the same symptoms, not realizing the patient is already being treated.
+While according to the World Health Organization, the scientific community does not have a universal definition for polypharmacy, it generally involves the use of multiple medications, often prescribed by different providers, for multiple chronic conditions.
+The term is typically used for individuals who take at least five different medications daily, with some medications taken two or three times daily.

-Why Polypharmacy Happens
+Why Does Polypharmacy Occur?

-Risks of Polypharmacy
+The Risks Associated with Polypharmacy

 When mixing the wrong drugs or taking too much of one medication, dangerous or even fatal side effects can occur.
 Some drug reactions may also cause long-term internal damage to the patient’s liver or kidneys without presenting visible symptoms, making it all the more important to be aware of the risks involved in polypharmacy.